StevenCostiou/SeekerBenchmarks/README.md

     repository: 'github://StevenCostiou/SeekerBenchmarks:main';
     load.
 ```
-This code install the time-traveling debugger and the mutation framework used for the benchmarks.
+This code installs the time-traveling debugger and the mutation framework used for the benchmarks.
+It also removes the problematics tests, as stated in the detailes below.

 ## SeekerBenchmarks